ibm-cloud-architecture/refarch-integration-inventory-dal/docs/icp/README.md

 # first compile and build the App war file
 $ gradlew build
 # build the image
-$ docker build -t ibmcase/inventorydal .
+$ docker build -t ibmcase/dal .
 $ docker images
-#... should see ibmcase/inventorydal image
+#... should see ibmcase/dal image
 ```

 You can run the application from the container to verify it works fine.
 ```
-$ docker run -d -p 9080:9080 --name idal -rm ibmcase/inventorydal
+$ docker run -d -p 9080:9080 --name idal -rm ibmcase/dal
 # then point your webbrowser to http://localhost:9080/inventory/ws?wsdl to see the WSDL of the SOA service.
 $
 ```

-Then tag your local image with the name of the remote server where the docker registry resides, and the namespace to use. (*master.cfc:8500* is the remote server and *default* is the namespace)
+Then tag your local image with the name of the remote server where the docker registry resides, and the namespace to use. (*master.cfc:8500* is the remote server and *browncompute* is the namespace used).
+Increase the version number overtime for major deployment.

 ```
-$ docker tag case/dal master.cfc:8500/browncompute/dal:v0.0.1
+$ docker tag ibmcase/dal master.cfc:8500/browncompute/dal:v0.0.1
 $ docker images
 # you should get something like:
-REPOSITORY                        TAG                 IMAGE ID            CREATED              SIZE master.cfc:8500/browncompute/dal   v0.0.1              906ad6fc851e        About a minute ago   474MB case/dal                          latest              906ad6fc851e        About a minute ago   474MB
+REPOSITORY                        TAG                 IMAGE ID            CREATED              SIZE master.cfc:8500/browncompute/dal   v0.0.1             906ad6fc851e        About a minute ago   474MB ibmcase/dal                          latest           906ad6fc851e        About a minute ago   474MB
 websphere-liberty                 webProfile7         905fc63e8e9b
 ```

-## Push docker image to ICP private docker repository
+### Push docker image to ICP private docker repository
 Be sure to have the **master.cfc:8500** hostname mapped to the IP address of the ICP master node.
 (Use /etc/hosts or update the DNS server settings)

 ```